Blended Learning Bulletin

 Teachers across Flores, Morales JH, and Robb embraced their learning from Apple Professional Learning Specialist, Nelson Taylor, and asked him to show their students how to use Keynote in to create animated GIFs to demonstrate their learning!
 Below you will see some photos from Flores Elementary classrooms!

 Below is a video from Lynn Deming's class at Robb!

 Apple Teacher Recognition

-Blended Learning Specialists continue working on handing out the window clings for our Apple Teachers to show off their recognition and hard work.
+During the week of January 24th, our Blended Learning Specialists traveled around to give our Apple Teachers their window clings to show off their recognition and hard work.
 For more photos of recognitions and celebrations, please visit our website or Facebook page!

 Teachers, for more on how to become an Apple Teacher click here.

 IXL is designed to support students toward authentic skill mastery, and research shows this approach works.
 When students consistently reach proficiency and mastery of IXL skills, schools see as much as a 16-point bump on state assessments.
 Research shows that schools, where students answer at least 15 questions per week, outperform all the others (IXL.com).
 This month, we would like to celebrate district and campus achievement on IXL.
 Every student in the district in grades PK-12th grade has access to IXL for Math and Reading, and 2nd - 8th grade students also have access to IXL for Social Studies and Science.

 Our focus for blended learning to increase student achievement is to encourage MASTERY of skills.
 When students master skills, they are building their understanding of the TEKS thus ensuring they are prepared to move on to the next grade level on their path to graduation and post-secondary success.
 Since our last BL Bulletin in December, students have mastered an additional 28,000 skills across UCISD!

 The graphic below shows the # of IXL Skills that have been mastered by UCISD students so far in 2022!